mcu-tools/mcuboot/docs/ecdsa.md

 always a fixed length.
 Unfortunately, this padding was done in a way that is not easily reversible.
 Some crypto libraries (specifically, Mbed TLS) are fairly strict about the formatting of the ECDSA signature.
-This currently means that the ECDSA SECP224R1 (EC) signature checking code will fail to boot about 1 out of every 256 images, because the signature itself will end in a 0x00 byte, and the code will remove too much data, invalidating the signature.

 There are two ways to fix this: